-Exclusionary Note: Vaccinated persons who are a close contact to a confirmed case are not required to quarantine and test for COVID-19 if they meet all of the following criteria:
+Exclusionary Note: Vaccinated and boosted persons who are a close contact to a confirmed case are not required to quarantine and test for COVID-19 if they meet all of the following criteria:

-- Are fully vaccinated (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose COVID-19 vaccine series or ≥ 2 weeks following receipt of one dose of a single-dose COVID-19 vaccine), - 2.
+- Are fully vaccinated and boosted (i.e., ≥ 2 weeks following receipt of the second dose booster in a 2 dose COVID-19 vaccine series or ≥ 2 weeks following receipt of one dose of a single-dose COVID-19 vaccine to any COVID vaccination), - 2.
 Are within 3 months following receipt of the last dose in the series of vaccinations, and - 3.
+Get tested for COVID-19 after learning of the exposure. - 4.
 Have remained asymptomatic since last contact with the infected person.